-Each Quick Text message has a maximum length of 50 characters.
-You can select the required text from the Quick Text.
+Each Quick Text message or Query has a maximum length of 50 characters.
+You can select the required text from the Quick Text or Query.

-- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4. - To access this feature via the menu, proceed to the next step. - 2 or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Perform one of the following actions:

-- Press the Menu Select button directly below Exit to return to the Home screen. - 4 → or → to Quick Text and press the Menu Select button directly below Sel for a predefined message.

-- 5 or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.
+- To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4. - To access this feature via the menu, proceed to the next step. - 2 or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Perform one of the following actions: - • or • to Compose and press the Menu Select button directly below Se1. - Press the Menu Select button directly below Exit to return to the Home screen. - 4 or to @uick Text and press the Menu Select button directly below Sel for a predefined message. - 5 or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.

-The message appears on the Compose screen, with a blinking cursor at the end of it. - 6 Press the Menu Select button directly below 0ptn. - 7 → or → to Send Message and press the Menu Select button directly below Se1. - 8 Perform one of the following actions:
+The message appears on the Compose screen, with a blinking cursor at the end of it.
+Use the keypad to edit the message, if required.

+- 6 Press the Menu Select button directly below 0ptn. - 7 or to Send Message and press the Menu Select button directly below Se1. - 8 Perform one of the following actions:

 - or to [Other Recpnt] and press the Menu Select button below Edit.
-When a blinking cursor appears on the Enter Address screen. - 9 Press the Menu Select button directly below Send or press the PTT button to send the message. - The display shows the Send Message screen and Sending msq.
+When a blinking cursor appears on the Enter Address screen.
+Use the keypad to type the address entry. - 9 Press the Menu Select button directly below Send or press the PTT button to send the message.

+The display shows the Send Message screen and Sending msq.

-If the message is sent, you hear a tone and the display shows Msg sent.
+If the message is sent, you hear a tone and the display shows Msq_sent.